 "Fantin-Latour" rose Description

 Light pink, darker center.
 Strong fragrance.
-Medium to large, double (17-25 petals), cupped, old-fashioned, rounded bloom form.
+Average diameter 3.5".
+Large, double (17-25 petals), cupped, old-fashioned, rounded bloom form.
 Once-blooming spring or summer.

 Tall, arching, bushy, spreading.
 Dark green foliage.

 Height: 3' to 6' (90 to 185cm).
 Width: 4' to 6' (120 to 185cm).

 USDA zone 4b through 9b.
 Can be used for cut flower, garden or landscape.
 A good subject for pegging. can be trained as a climber.
 Disease susceptibility: susceptible to Mildew.
 Prune after flowering is finished.
 Prune lightly until this rose gets established (about two years), then prune it back by about a third..
 Remove unproductive wood every third year or so.
 This rose blooms on old wood.

 Derek Fell, the photographer and author, wrote a review of his latest book, Impressionist Roses, in the December 1999 issue of “Nouveau” magazine (email@example.com).
 This is what he had to say about Fantin-Latour...